nrinaudo/nrinaudo.github.com/_articles/pl/typed_simple_type_checker.md

 ### GADTs to the rescue

 Luckily, we can work around this with a little bit of boilerplate.
-See, Generalized Algebraic Data Types, or GADTs for short (loosely, _polymorphic sum types whose type parameter is more constrained in variants_) allow the compiler to do all sorts of interesting things during pattern matches - well, one thing, really, but with far reaching consequences: the compiler will be able to reason about types being equal, and draw conclusions from that.
+See, Generalized Algebraic Data Types, or GADTs for short (loosely, _polymorphic sum types whose type parameters are more constrained in variants_) allow the compiler to do all sorts of interesting things during pattern matches - well, one thing, really, but with far reaching consequences: the compiler will be able to reason about types being equal, and draw conclusions from that.

 Let's see how this helps us, it'll make things clearer.
-First, then, we'll write a GADT version of `Type` - a sum type that mirrors `Type` but with a type parameter:
+First, then, we'll write a GADT version of `Type` - a polymorphic sum type that mirrors `Type`:
 ```scala
 enum TypeRepr[A <: Type]:
   case Num  extends TypeRepr[Type.Num]